The SIRC Instrument Review Project (IRP): A Systematic Review and Synthesis of Implementation Science Instruments

 Our first round of results are available in published form: Outcomes for implementation science: an enhanced systematic review of instruments using evidence-based rating criteria.

 How can you access the repository?

-You must become a SIRC member.
 Please click here for more information on how to become a member of SIRC.

 An example of the IRP webpage layout.

 Our instrument repository, available only for SIRC members, is organized as follows.

 There is a navigation page that includes the CFIR diagram, which organizes the constructs according to domains (e.g., outer setting, inner setting).